cswebd3v/improverts-api/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Tests the happy-path of all of the endpoints.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.